elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. If you want to code “close to the metal” and write extremely efficient assembly code that runs directly on device hardware – this is the course for you.
+You'll get a solid introduction to ARM emulation and program structure.
+You'll also learn how to use registers, stacks, logical operators, branches, subroutines, and memory addressing modes.
+(2.5 hour YouTube course): https://www.freecodecamp.org/news/learn-assembly-language-programming-with-arm/

+2. And here's another full-length course that the freeCodeCamp community published this week.
+It will teach you Python machine learning for beginners.
+You'll learn about Reinforcement Learning by training an AI to play the game Snake.
+(2 hour YouTube course): https://www.freecodecamp.org/news/train-an-ai-to-play-a-snake-game-using-python/

+3. Last week I shared a tutorial that explained how Linux and MacOS file permissions work.
+This week we're going deeper down the rabbit hole to teach you about CHOWN and CHMOD.
+No, these are not types of foreign cuisine.
+They are helpful tools you can use right in your command line to control who can access or modify a file.
+(10 minute read + interactive quiz): https://www.freecodecamp.org/news/linux-chmod-chown-change-file-permissions/

+4. You may have heard of the Fibonacci Sequence in math class.
+It's a series of numbers used in the Golden Ratio – most famously by Leonardo Divinci when painting the Mona Lisa.
+This tutorial will explain how the Fibonacci Sequence works, and how you can write a Python program that will print any number of digits from the sequence.
+(15 minute read): https://www.freecodecamp.org/news/python-program-to-print-the-fibonacci-sequence/

+5. Memoization is a common technique to speed up your applications.
+Instead of re-running calculations over and over again, you can store the results in cache.
+Then your code can retrieve that value the next time it needs it.
+This tutorial will show you some practical JavaScript memoization examples to help you grok this concept.
+(15 minute read): https://www.freecodecamp.org/news/memoization-in-javascript-and-react/

 1. Learn Python object-oriented programming by coding your own playable version of the classic Windows Minesweeper game.
 You'll code the graphics, gameplay, and even the algorithm that determines where the mines go.
 (3 hour YouTube course): https://www.freecodecamp.org/news/object-oriented-programming-with-python-code-a-minesweeper-game/

 2. You may have heard the term "Rubber Duck Debugging" before.
 This is a simple way you can debug problems in your code, and solve them yourself.
 This brief article will give you the history behind Rubber Duck Debugging, and some tips for using it when you code.
 (6 minute read): https://www.freecodecamp.org/news/rubber-duck-debugging/